brikkr/capsule/README.md

-# Capsule
+# Capsule : SDK for Solid Application 🚀
-Front-End Framework dedicated to Solid Application.
+Capsule contains the tools you need to build a Solid Application.